BDenizKoca/WAutoSend---Message-Scheduler/README.md

 Because I needed it.
 And because everything else either required WhatsApp Business, signing up for some shady API key, or just didn’t work.
 So I built a dumb, brute-force solution that just... works.
-Locally.
-Quietly.
-Reliably.
+Locall and mostly reliably.

 ---